QianM2020/MsgClassify-ETL-NPL/readme.md

   I used the ETL pipeline to clean the data.
 The cleaned data is saved as 'DisasterResponse.db' in folder 'data'.

+#model

+  The trained model is stored in a pickle file: 'classifier.pkl' under folder 'models'.

 #Components